At first sight, it wanted to kill me.

 A moment later, the feeling was mutual.

-I had never seen an uglier, meaner little dog.
-It looked like an explosion in a hair salon.
-All I wanted to know is why it was tethered to the railing outside my condo.
+All I wanted to know is why it was tethered to the railing outside my condo – then I spotted my old buddy Stan.

-“Could you take care of Chester?”
-Stan asked.
+“Could you take care of Chester?” he asked.

-I hadn’t seen or heard from Stan in two years.
+I hadn’t seen or heard from Stan in months.
 Now here he was on my doorstep asking for a favor.
 But that was Stan.

 I told Stan no, but my refusal caught him halfway to the street, leaving Chester leashed to my rail.